-With resources limited when you go out camping, an unreliable solar panel will be more of a liability than an asset.
+With resources limited when you go camping, an unreliable solar panel will be more of a liability than an asset.
 The best solar panels for camping are revered for their portability, high efficiency, power output, and weather resistance.
-Basically, every feature ensures the panels stay working in the wilderness.
-So, when putting this article together, we stuck with the said features as our prompt.

 Things to Consider

 Low efficiency means your solar panel will not utilize much of the solar energy it gets.
-However, when in the wilderness, you will surely want to make the most of the freest power source you have.
-Generally, panels with monocrystalline cells are the most efficient types.
-So, they are usually the better option for camping.
+However, you will surely want to maximize your freest power source in the wilderness.

-You should also pay attention to power output.
-Good solar panels produce enough camping electricity to power your cell phone and multiple devices simultaneously.
 Then, of course, the best portable solar chargers/panels will be used outdoors – where they are exposed to the elements.
-So, it goes without saying that they have to be weather-resistant.
+So, they have to be weather-resistant.

-Top 5 Portable Solar Panel Reviews
+Top 10 Portable Solar Panel Reviews

 1. Renogy Monocrystalline Foldable Solar Panel

-This product uses monocrystalline cells like the Renogy Monocrystalline and the Goal Zero solar panel.
-It is the most efficient cell type.
+This product uses monocrystalline cells – the most efficient cell type.
 It has an efficiency rating of 21%, which is above average.
 To put things in perspective, most portable solar panels have an efficiency of 15-20%.
-So, with the Foldable Renogy Solar Panel, you are getting more from the input solar power than usual.

 Portability

-As the name says, the Renogy solar panel is foldable and portable.
-When you want to get going, all you have to do is fold the two solar panels like a book.
-Then place it in the suitcase-like protective casing.
 The product weighs 26.6 pounds – heavier than every other panel on this list.
-Extra weight does not do much for portability, but 26.6 pounds is not too significant.
+Extra weight does not do much for portability, but 26.6 pounds is insignificant.
 So, this still qualifies as one of the best portable solar panels on the market.

 The panels come with an aluminum stand.
 With the stand, you can set the solar panels in a position where they receive maximum sunlight.
 The stand is resistant to corrosion, and you can adjust it readily.